Kerollmops/movies/README.md

 The JSON documents should look like the following, the id doesn't matter.
 You can use [the vtt2csv crate](https://lib.rs/vtt2csv) to convert it.

+_We would like to clean up the HTML tags from the text, it would be better_

 ```json
 {
     "id": "574",